 - Energy consumption (Workwear laundries) – reduced by 13% since 2011

 - CO2 emissions (Workwear laundries) – reduced by 16% since 2011

 Positive community action

-In 2014, the Company’s Community Orientated Health and Education Programme undertook education training of over 3000 children (exceeding its target by 200%) about the importance of hand hygiene in India and parts of Africa and Asia.
+The Company’s Community Orientated Health and Education Programme undertook education training of over 5,500 children (exceeding its target by 200%) since 2013 about the importance of hand hygiene in India and parts of Africa and Asia.
+In 2015 there were 30 school education events.
 Colleagues also undertook community activities with funds matched by the Company’s Helping Hands scheme.
 These included bike rides and ice bucket challenges for the charity Malaria No More.
 In the UK the Company undertook a school education programme on hand hygiene and pest control linked to the award-winning ‘Pestaurant’ initiative.
-Charitable cash donations amounted to £77,000 in 2014.
+Charitable cash donations amounted to £128,000 in 2015 (£77,000 in 2014).